mozilla/pontoon/docs/admin/deployment.rst

 ``BLOCKED_IPS``
-   A comma-separated list of IP addresses to be blocked from accessing the app, because they are DDoS'ing the server.
+   A comma-separated list of IP addresses to be blocked from accessing the app, for example because they are DDoS'ing the server.

 ``CELERY_ALWAYS_EAGER``
    Controls whether asynchronous tasks (mainly used during sync) are sent to